 Sustainability in interventions should encompass a holistic approach that ensures interventions not only achieve their immediate objectives but also foster long-term benefits for the beneficiaries, environment, and partnering organisations.
-This means supporting interventions and organisations that remain viable and impactful even after their completion, thereby contributing to ongoing sustainability efforts.
+This means supporting interventions and organisations that remain viable and impactful even after the completion of the intervention, thereby contributing to ongoing sustainability efforts.